denalitherapeutics/archs4/README.md

 Because the installation of this package is a bit more involved than most, we have also provided an `archs4_local_data_dir_validate()` function, which you can run over your `$ARCHS4DIR` in order to check on "the health" of your install.

-This function simply look at your `$ARCHS4DIR` to ensure that the required files are there, and tries to give you helpful error messages if not.
+This function will simply look at your `$ARCHS4DIR` to ensure that the required files are there, and tries to give you helpful error messages if not.

 For instance, if the first two files enumerated in the [Data File Download](#data-file-download) section were missing from your `$ARCHS4DIR` (ie. `human_matrix.h5` and `human_hiseq_transcript_v2.h5`), you would be warned that "something isn't right" when you first load the `archs4` package.
 You could then run the `archs4_local_data_dir_validate()` to see what is wrong: